tilkinsc/LuaConsole/README.md

 	return 0;
 }
 ```
 This is how LuaRocks does it, but they have file formats and containers.
-Everything LuaRocks compiles down to a dll or two, gets loaded, then taken over by whatever lua script loaded it.
+Everything LuaRocks compiles down to a dll/so or two, gets loaded, then taken over by whatever lua script loaded it.
 Then just compile and run it in lua:
 ```
 gcc -g0 -O2 -Wall -c testdll.c
 gcc -g0 -O2 -Wall -shared -o testdll.dll testdll.o